top of page

 Frequently Asked Questions

-No. Valid identification or a lawful alternative is required.
+No. Valid ID or a lawful alternative is required.

 Can a notary refuse service?